$425 per hour plus

 Mediator Christine T. Elzer has represented more than 200 clients in mediations.
 From that experience, she has learned what types of skills a mediator should have, and what works and doesn't work in mediation.
 She brings that experience to the table both as a counselor to her clients in mediations, and also as a neutral mediator.

-Christine completed mediation training offered by the Alternative Group, a well-respected mediation practice group.
+Christine completed 40 hours of mediation training in 2015, and has continued her mediation skills training since.
 She is a member of the Board of Directors of the Mediation Council of Western Pennsylvania.
 She is an approved mediator for the United States District Court for the Western District of Pennsylvania.
 She also provides pro bono mediation services for the Equal Employment Opportunity Commission (EEOC) and the Pittsburgh Commission on Human Relations (PghCHR); acts as a mediator and arbitrator for the Allegheny County Housing Court; and serves as an arbitrator for Allegheny County's arbitration program.